 Insert the external flash into the hot shoe on top of the camera.
 Once fully inserted, slide the mounting foot lock lever to lock it into place.
 Switch on the power supply of the camera, followed by that of the flash.
-The power of the flash should be turned off before attaching it to or detaching it from the hot shoe.
+Turn off the power of the flash before you attach or detach it from the hot shoe.

 Slide the mounting foot of the flash all the way into the hot shoe.